 Today, Bodrum is a well-known tourist destination in Europe and an international centre for yachting.
 The city is famous for its art, culture and history, which is portrayed in many of the attractions.

-Bodrum Kalesi or the Bodrum Castle or the Castle of St. Peter is the main sight of attraction for the tourists.
-This tall monument was built by the Knights between 1402 and 1437.
-The castle has got beautiful gardens and a spectacular view.
+Bodrum Kalesi or The Bodrum Castle or the Castle of St. Peter is the leading tourist attraction site.
+The Knights between 1402 and 1437 built this tall monument.
+The castle has beautiful gardens.

-The Underwater Archeology Museum is the most fascinating attraction of the museum in Bodrum.
-This part is devoted to underwater archeology.
-The Museum displays objects recovered from the sea along with illustrations of the methods and equipment used by the underwater archeologists.
+The Underwater Archeology Museum is a fascinating attraction in Bodrum, devoted to underwater archaeology.
+The Museum displays objects recovered from the sea and illustrations of the methods and equipment used by the underwater archaeologists.

 The Ancient Amphitheatre

-This is one of the best attractions to visit.
+It is one of the most visited attractions in Bodrum.
 This 2000-year-old amphitheatre is located on the main highway.
-Also, the beautiful view of Bodrum Harbor is not to be missed.
+Also, do not miss the beautiful view of Bodrum Harbour.

 Except for the Mausoleion, there is an ancient theatre to the northwest, some remains of a Doric Stoa to the northeast side and on the upper side are some remains of various tombs.
-The Mausolos, built in the 4th Century, stood to the east of the naval harbor and along the north side of the harbor was the agora, and on the inside stood a huge statue of the god Ares.
+The Mausolos, built in the 4th Century, stood to the east of the naval harbour and along the north side of the harbour was the agora, and inside stood a massive statue of the god Ares.

-All these remains have been preserved in their places or in Museums and are particularly popular with tourists.
+All these remains have been preserved in their places or museums and are popular among tourists.